brotherhoodMonk/gyan/js.md

 super.method(...) to call a parent method. super(...) to call a parent constructor (inside our constructor only).
 ===
-creating object ways- find its differce var a = Object.create(null);
+create object ways- find its differce var a = Object.create(null);
 var a = new Object();
 var a = {};